svallamsetti/weather/README.md

 2. `cd weather`
 3. copy contents from `.env.example` to `.env` file `cp .env.example .env`
 4. Run composer install `docker run --rm -it -v $PWD:/app composer install`
     > Step 4 & 5 will take some time to complete.
 5. Run `./vendor/bin/sail up -d`
 6. Run `./vendor/bin/sail artisan key:generate`
 7. Run `touch database/SearchHistory.sqlite`
 8. Run `./vendor/bin/sail artisan migrate`
 9. copy the API key sent in email and paste it in `.env` file for the key `API_KEY=`
 10. The application can be accessed at [Weather](http://127.0.0.1:8888/weather)
-11. This app runs on `8888` port, in case if that port is occupied change the port in `.env` file for key `APP_PORT`
+11. This app runs on `8888` port, in case if that port is occupied change the port in `.env` file for key `APP_PORT` and run `./vendor/bin/sail down` & `./vendor/bin/sail up -d`

 ## Running Tests